Hodapp87/prosha/README.md

 collection.
 Really, I wanted a Lisp, and then the presence of a REPL would have been another bonus.

+On top of this, my implementation is pretty slow when it is using a large number of rules each producing small geometry (which is almost literally the only way it *can* be used if you want to produce a fairly complex mesh).
+I did some profiling some months ago that showed I was spending the vast majority of my time in `extend()` and `clone()` for `Vec` - and so I could probably see some huge performance gains if I could simply pre-allocate vectors and share geometry more.
+Also, I'm pretty sure this code does some very task-parallel elements (e.g. anytime a rule branches), and multithreading should be able to exploit this if I care.

 If I actually understood my goals enough to put better constraints on my model, Rust probably would have been fine.
 As it stands now, the lack of clarity in both my theory